pplcallmesatz/static-site/README.md

 <br/>

 ## Mixins
 The main purpose of a mixin is to make a set of properties reusable.
-Like Sass variables (where you define your values on a single location), Sass mixins allow you to define properties on a single location.
+Like `SCSS/SASS` variables (where you define your values on a single location), Sass mixins allow you to define properties on a single location.

 We have created mixins for most commonly used properties.
 You can see the full [documentation here.](https://github.com/swasatz/static-site/tree/master/scss)